top of page

 How to Preserve Whole Blackberries; Canning

-I (Marie) like to preserve whole blackberries by canning them because my freezer space is often limited and basic canned blackberries make a great ingredient for so many things.
-If Emmaline wants to preserve blackberries she must can them because her small space apartment living does not accommodate a freezer other than the one above her fridge, which is always crammed so full she can barely shut the door.
+I like to preserve whole blackberries by canning them because my freezer space is often limited and basic canned blackberries make a great ingredient for so many things.
 This preservation method for blackberries couldn’t be any easier and allows you to easily add to your food pantry.
-So, without further adieu, let’s show you how to preserve whole blackberries.

 Canning Equipment Preparation:

-Some of the other things to have on hand are tongs to pull the jars out of the oven.
-Jar grabbers to place and remove jars from water bath, a funnel, tongs or magnet to remove lids from simmering pot.
+Some of the other things to have on hand are jar lifters to place and remove jars from water bath, and a funnel.

 Now that your equipment is ready, it is time to start filling jars.